Skip to main content

 2. Exploring Aptos Indexer API

-In this chapter, you will learn how to query data using the Aptos Indexer API.
-You will also write a simple query and retrieve actual data.
-If you are not sure what query to write, try using the Query Templates provided by Nodit!
+In this chapter, you will learn how to query data using the Aptos Indexer API and write a simple query to retrieve real data.
+If you are unsure what query to write, try the Query Templates provided by Nodit.

 ▶ Link to Query Templates (Coin)